 is essential is because of the time it provides for evacuation and rescue operations.
 In the event of a fire, occupants on higher floors may have limited means of escape.
 Fireproofing in high rise buildings that use fireproofing materials and techniques can delay the spread of flames, allowing more time for people to evacuate safely and for emergency responders to reach the affected areas.

 Fireproofing in high rise buildings present unique challenges.
-Unlike low-rise buildings, high rise structures have limited evacuation options and are more susceptible to rapid fire spread.
+Unlike low-rise buildings, high rise structures have limited evacuation options and are more susceptible to rapid flame spread.
 Fireproofing in high rise buildings plays a crucial role in protecting the lives of the occupants and preventing the loss of property.

 Type I and II buildings utilize noncombustible materials for most parts of their structure, though there are some cases where exceptions apply.